RyanJarv/AWS-wtfisims/README.md

   * Update conditional acccess block with wildccard, need to find the reference for this.
 * sts:GetCallerIdentity access is allowed by default.
   * Heard someone say this can't be blocked, not sure if this is true.
+* Tag key names used to specify a resource is used as apart of the default VPC setup vary between resources
+  * For VPCs it's the `IsDefault` tag.
+  * For Internet Gateways and Route Tables it's the `DefaultVPC` tag.
+  * For Internet Gateway Attachments and Subnets it's the `DefaultForAz` tag.

 ## Inconsistent Parameters
 * `aws secretsmanager create-secret` takes `--name` while `aws secretsanager delete-secret` takes `--secret-id`